– WE’RE PROUD OF HOW WE DO BUSINESS AT SAFETY ONE TRAINING –

 We believe in continuous learning and improvement – answering questions, solving problems, developing custom training courses, and never settling for “it can’t be done.”

-James Chiu brings a long history of training and safety expertise to his position as Instructor in Fall Protection Training at Safety One Training.
-Experienced in curriculum development and process control, James brings a new dimension to our training staff.
+Mr. Chiu brings over 20 years of training expertise to his position as Instructor.
 We emphasize not only our curriculum and the training, but the instructor and his ability to transfer knowledge to a diverse group of students.

 Director of Training and Lead Instructor